chenchenzi/chenzixu/content/resources/2speechcorpus/_index.md

 We prefer uncompressed audio formats such as WAV in research; sometimes you might encounter lossless compressed audio formats such as FLAC.
 Here I won't be covering how to record an audio file or how to get a transcription file (assuming that you already have them).

-> Forced-alignment tutorial
+> **Forced-alignment tutorial**

-If you don't know how to use a forced aligner, please check out another [tutorial](https://chenzixu.rbind.io/resources/1forcedalignment/) about how to get time-aligned transcription files automatically.
+> If you don't know how to use a forced aligner, please check out my another [tutorial](https://chenzixu.rbind.io/resources/1forcedalignment/) about how to get time-aligned transcription files automatically.

 ## General procedure for making a query